Xiaoyi-Z/Portfolio/dataviz2.md

 Following the data of these five countries from 1995 to 2018, we can see some interesting things going on here:

-1. lots of fluctuations and changes in rankings happened during 2010-2012.
+1. Lots of fluctuations and changes in rankings happened during 2010-2012.
 What could be the social, economic, and politic factors that let to this?

 2. The debt percentage values of the countries grew significantly in 2012 and stabilized.